Funding study away

 Freistat Grants provide funds for research programs and language immersion programs.
 Students interested in the summer language programs in Ecuador or Dijon, external summer language immersion programs, or any semester program which will contain a significant language study component should consider applying for a Freistat Grant.
 A minimum of six weeks in country and six credits of language coursework is required for Freistat language immersion grants.
 Applications for the upcoming year are due during winter term.

 The IOP Grant program offers $1,000 scholarships for students with demonstrated financial need who are participating in either J-term or summer study away programs.
-Students should apply for the IOP Passport Grant during the fall term or semester in the year prior to travel.
-Grants are deducted from the Augustana fee for a program, so this program is only available for Augustana-led J-terms or summer programs.
+Approved funds will be added directly to the student's account to cover program fees.
+Passport Grants are only available for Augustana-led J-terms or summer programs.
+Click the link above for more details.

 Several departments at Augustana, including World Languages, Literatures and Cultures, and English and Creative Writing, have funds for students in a study away program.
 Interested students, particularly those with major or minor programs in these departments, should ask their faculty advisors or the department chair to find out about the application process for these grants.